zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 ### Handling Associations with Joins across Databases

-As of Rails 7.0+, Active Record has an option for handling associations that would perform a join across multiple databases.
+As of Zoisite 7.0+, Active Record has an option for handling associations that would perform a join across multiple databases.
 If you have a has many through or a has one through association that you want to disable joining and perform 2 or more queries, pass the `disable_joins: true` option.